Medal of Service of the Order of Canada

-The Medal of Service of the Order of Canada was a decoration that was, within the Canadian system of honours, created at the same time as the Companion level of the Order of Canada and the Medal of Courage of the Order of Canada.
-The federal cabinet had refused to allow for the establishment of a multi-levelled national order, and thus the Medal of Service was established as a second tier to the Companion level.
+The Medal of Service of the Order of Canada was a decoration, within the Canadian system of honours, created at the same time as the Companion level of the Order of Canada and the Medal of Courage of the Order of Canada.
+The federal cabinet refused to allow for the establishment of a multi-level national order, and thus the Medal of Service was established as a second tier to the Companion level.

 Design

 The Medal of Service of the Order of Canada was designed by Bruce W. Beatty, and is similar in shape to the other elements of the Order of Canada.
 A silver stylized snowflake measuring 34 mm across, the obverse depicting a single stylized maple leaf enclosed within a circle, surmounted by a Crown.
 The reverse bears a silver disc with the word SERVICE around the top.

 This medallion is worn on the left chest, on a 31.8 mm wide, red and white ribbon.
 The undress ribbon bore a single plain silver maple leaf in the centre.
 For men, the Medal of Service was hung from a bar, and for women, on a ribbon bow, both pinned to the left chest.